VORPCORE/vorp_pre-made/README.md

 * do not rename any folders

-# other scripts [resources](https://github.com/outsider31000/public-scripts) or in discord
+# OTHER PLUG INS

-* find other scripts in here that are not vorp
+* find other scripts in [here](https://github.com/outsider31000/public-scripts) that are not vorp
 * or in discord

 # disclaimer